 October is National Cyber Security Awareness Month.
-Started by the National Cyber Security Division within the Department of Homeland Security and the nonprofit National Cyber Security Alliance, the month raises awareness about the importance of cybersecurity, as described here
+Started by the National Cyber Security Division within the Department of Homeland Security and the nonprofit National Cyber Security Alliance, the month raises awareness about the importance of cybersecurity, as described here.

 In October and year-round, members of the InkHouse Security Practice spend our days, in large part, raising awareness for companies, technologies and people doing noteworthy things to solve some of the world’s most pressing cybersecurity problems.

 We deeply value the role of the media in shaping a more secure future.
-The reporters and editors we work with are so steeped in cybersecurity knowledge, covering the issues day in and day out, we decided to ask a few of them,
+The reporters and editors we work with are so steeped in cybersecurity knowledge, covering the issues day in and day out, we decided to ask a few of them, "What is the top security tip you apply to your own life?"

 We’ve certainly benefited from hearing their responses and we think you will too.
 In the spirit of knowledge sharing as National Cyber Security Awareness Month comes to a close, here are five security tips from our journalist friends.
 Many thanks to Scott Matteson, Shannon Vavra, Kelly Jackson Higgins, Curt Franklin and Sara Peters for their sage advice.